Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 }
 ```

-### Key Aspects of this Feature Flag Implementation
+### Key aspects of this feature Flag implementation

 1. Conditional Feature Activation: The isEnabled('new-checkout-flow') check allows the team to control feature visibility without changing the code deployment.
 2. Easy Rollback: If issues are detected, simply turning off the flag in Unleash immediately reverts to the standard checkout process.